West Wyalong heavy vehicle alternative route

 In early 2015 Roads and Maritime carried out drainage improvements over an 800 metre length on Compton Road and constructed a new access into the Grain Corp Silo.
 Road strengthening, widening and improving turning movements at the Central Road intersection were carried out in late 2015.

-Work on Compton Road, from near Fred Kalms Road to just before the Newell Highway intersection (850 metre length), is finished and involved road strengthening, providing wider lanes and shoulders, improving drainage and improving turning movements at Fred Kalms Road intersection.
+Work on Compton Road, from near Fred Kalms Road to just before the Newell Highway intersection (850 metre length), was completed in early 2016 and involved road strengthening, providing wider lanes and shoulders, improving drainage and improving turning movements at Fred Kalms Road intersection.

-Work on Showground Road is finished and involved road strengthening, widening and drainage work as well as improvements to a number of intersections for turning vehicles.
+Work on Showground Road was completed in mid-2016 and involved road strengthening, widening and drainage work as well as improvements to a number of intersections for turning vehicles.
 This included the permanent closure of some intersections.

 Changes to intersections

 To reduce the potential for accidents and significantly improve road safety, the work on Showground Road included permanently closing four local intersections which includes two railway level crossings.
-The remaining intersections will be upgraded.
+The remaining intersections have been upgraded.

-- Permanently close Boltes Lane north access to Showground Road and remove the un-signalised railway crossing.
-Access to Showground Road would be via Church Street
+- permanently closing Boltes Lane north access to Showground Road and removal of the un-signalised railway crossing.
+Access to Showground Road is via Church Street

-- Permanently close Airport Road access to Showground Road.
-Access to Showground Road would be via Boltes Lane
+- permanently closing Airport Road access to Showground Road.
+Access to Showground Road is via Boltes Lane South

-- Permanently close Green Street access to Showground Road and construct a cul-de-sac.
-Access to Showground Road would be via Bellarwi Road
+- permanently closing Green Street access to Showground Road and construction of a cul-de-sac.
+Access to Showground Road is via Bellarwi Road

-- Permanently close Old Hospital Road access to Showground Road and construct a cul-de-sac.
-Close railway crossing to vehicles.
-Access to Showground Road would be via Railway Road or Church Street
+- permanently closing Old Hospital Road access to Showground Road, constructing a cul-de-sac and closing the railway crossing to vehicles.
+Access to Showground Road is via Railway Road or Church Street

-- Upgrade Boltes Lane, Church Street and Bellarwai Road intersections for right turning vehicles from Showground Road.
+- upgrading Boltes Lane, Church Street and Bellarwai Road intersections for right turning vehicles from Showground Road.

 View or download the project map.